 - Pickup: Includes orders received by customers either inside or outside a store or at a designated location/locker.

-Online grocery sales in Q3
+Online grocery delivery

-September online grocery sales
+Ship-to-Home online grocery orders

 Click here to read last month’s update on online grocery sales.